lemlac/mulem/docs/reference.md

 ### Pipeline Context (`$`)

 Any variable starting with `$` is a **context variable.** These are scoped variables that functions can see when they're called.
+They must be declared in the function's signature with captured variables to see them. *(See [Function Declarations](#function-declarations).)*

 Variable names in Mulang don't allow `$` inside them, but this symbol is treated like a name.
 You can put symbols next to it, but other words needs to be seperated with a space next to it.